Scoots78/stripe-booking-form-test/USAGE_GUIDE.md

 ---

 ## 3. The Full Flow (step-by-step)
+Get a hold call from the eveve form https://nz.eveve.com/web/form?est=SERVICE_NAME .
+This will be called after you click a DATE button.
+Paste a copy for the request into the 'Eveve HOLD url' input field.

+Demo setup will be setup for cover 4 and over mon-fri stripe will be registration only (type 1) $10 pp Sat - Sun 4+ will be deposit (type 2) $14 pp

 | # | Component / Button | API Called | Purpose |
 |---|--------------------|------------|---------|